Using Physical Therapy To Rebuild Strength

 Physical therapy can assist you in recovering your strength, in part or in full.

-If your physical capacity has changed due to an injury, physical therapy can also help you build up the strength to compensate and work around it.
+If a recent injury has impacted on your physical capacity, physical therapy can also help you build up the strength to compensate and work around it.

-Any personal trainer will usually agree that you’ll want to make sure you’re medically cleared and healthy enough before you start your strength building journey.
+Any personal trainer will usually agree that you’ll want to make sure you’re medically clear and healthy enough before you start your strength building journey.

 Physical therapy is a safer place to start to slowly build yourself back up.

-Yes, personal trainers can help you build strength, but they won’t have the expertise you guide you in your recovery from injuries or medical complications.
+Yes, personal trainers can help you build strength, but they won’t have the expertise to guide you in your recovery from injuries or medical complications.

 Personal trainers aren’t going to know about rehabilitative exercises, or exercises that are suited for conditions and injuries.